 If you are new to paid photography in general this is a good starting part for any genre.
 Always use models or friends prior to charging.
 Just because you understand your camera does not mean you should jump into charging without a solid portfolio.

 If you do not have a studio many airbnbs will allow this type of photography if you are upfront from the start.
-Clients’ homes have also been very helpful when I was just in the beginning stages of my sessions.
+Clients’ homes have also been very helpful when I was just in the beginning stages of my boudoir photo shoots.
 If you can, try to visit the location ahead of time to scout out the area to see what equipment you will need and if it would fit the space.

 Getting Clients in the Door